 For AI-assisted work, author(s) should not list AI and AI-assisted technologies as an author or co-author, nor cite AI as an author.
+Applying AI, machine learning, or similar algorithmic tools to produce text for publication should be done with the permission of the editors.
 AI and AI-assisted technologies cannot replace the tasks of researchers, such as developing scientific insights, analyzing and interpreting data, drawing scientific graphs, or drawing scientific conclusions.
 Author(s) should only use AI technologies to improve the readability and language.